Honeymoon Vineyard Shiraz 2014 Review: Aged Adelaide Hills Red with Measured Power

 All tasting notes reflect the wine’s condition at the time of tasting in September 2025, not the winemaker’s original description.

-This bottle wasn’t opened for show.
-It was opened to see what remained.
-And what remained was fruit, structure, and a sense of clarity.
+This bottle was opened to see what remained.
+What remained was clarity: fruit, structure, and a sense of direction that has held over time.

 Please drink responsibly.